Enrypase/stray/README.md

 - **Fingerprint Login:** Enhancing security with fingerprint login authentication for seamless access.
 - **Fund Transfer Capability:**  Enabling users to transfer funds directly within the chat interface, facilitating seamless transactions.

+# Run instructions
+For setting up the backend, run
+...
+For starting the frontend, run
+...
+Spin a Redis local instance by docker compose up -d